bowtoes/NAeP/readme.md

 **Note:** `libogg` and `libvorbis` are provided and built as submodules; they need-not be installed on the host/target system to compile/run.

-**DISCLAIMER:** I only have a linux distribution, so I can't/am to lazy to test building on Windows.
+**DISCLAIMER:** I only have a linux distribution, so I can't/am too lazy to test building on Windows.

 ## Todo
 Eventually, some (hopefully) neat and understandable documentation on the